ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in natural language understanding and generation, serving as the backbone for various intelligent agents.
+Large language models (LLMs) have shown remarkable capabilities in natural language understanding and generation, serving as the backbone for various agents.
 To enable these agents to handle long-term interactions, effective memory management is essential~\cite{MemorySurvey}.
 Conventionally, memory frameworks in LLM agents focus on expanding context windows or utilizing retrieval-augmented generation (RAG) to store, update and recall historical interactions.
-These methods aim to improve \textit{the capacity of memory recall}, ensuring that the agent can retrieve specific information from a vast repository of past dialogues~\cite{memory_survey}.
+They aim to improve \textit{the capacity of memory recall}, ensuring that the agent can retrieve specific information from a vast repository of past dialogues~\cite{memory_survey}.

 However, a fundamental gap remains between simply remembering the past and effectively using it.
-Existing memory management methods typically serve as a passive ``recorder,'' where the goal is to compress, summarize, and retrieve historical text \cite{LightMem,ProMem}.
+Existing memory management methods typically serve as a passive ``recorder,'' where the goal is to compress, summarize, and retrieve historical text~\cite{LightMem,ProMem}.
 While RAG-based methods can fetch relevant dialogue snippets~\cite{rag_survey}, they often fail to understand the deeper implications of that memory for current decision-making.
-In real-world applications, an agent acts as a human assistant, not just a ``archivist'' \cite{DailyAssistant}.
-For instance, when a user proposes a new schedule, the agent should not only recall previous similar ones but also find event conflicts and offer adjustment suggestions.
+In real-world applications, an agent acts as a human assistant, not just an ``archivist''~\cite{DailyAssistant}.
+For instance, when a user proposes a new schedule, the agent should not only recall previous similar ones but also find event conflicts.
 This requires the agent to go beyond memory retrieval and perform active reasoning based on historical states.
 We define this capability as \textit{the utility of memory for action}.

-This limitation is also reflected in current memory management benchmarks.
-Existing datasets, such as LoCoMo \cite{lococmo}, LongMemEval \cite{LongMemEval}, and HaluMem \cite{HaluMem}, primarily evaluate the accuracy of memory retrieval through QA tasks.
+This limitation is also reflected in current memory benchmarks.
+Existing datasets, such as LoCoMo~\cite{lococmo}, LongMemEval~\cite{LongMemEval}, and HaluMem~\cite{HaluMem}, primarily evaluate the accuracy of memory retrieval through QA tasks.
 They assess whether the agent can ``find'' the answer but overlook whether the agent can ``reason'' upon it.
 They lack scenarios involving complex causal reasoning where the answer is not explicitly stated in the history but must be deduced.
 Their evaluations fail to measure how well an agent can utilize memory to assist in current planning that may conflict with past state.